carguel/chef-cookbook-ca-openldap/README.md

 * `node.ca_openldap.tls.cacert_path` - Path of the directory where the CA certificates are stored (default: `"/etc/openldap/cacerts"`).
 * `node.ca_openldap.tls.cert_file` - Path of the node certificate (default: `"/etc/openldap/certs/#{node.fqdn}.pem"`).
 * `node.ca_openldap.tls.key_file` - Path of the private key related to the node certificate (default: `"/etc/openldap/certs/#{node.fqdn}.key"`).
-* `node.ca_openldap.use_existing_certs_and_key` - boolean configuring the support of certificates deployed withe _certificate_ cookbook.
+* `node.ca_openldap.use_existing_certs_and_key` - boolean configuring the support of certificates deployed with the _certificate_ cookbook.
 When true, assume the CA certificate, the server certificate and its related key already exist under default directory set by the _certificate_ cookbook (/etc/pki/tls for RHEL).
 Consequently, the following links are created:
     * `node.ca_openldap.tls.cert_file`: points to the Server certificate (/etc/pki/tls/certs/\<fqdn\>.pem for RHEL).
     * `node.ca_openldap.tls.cacert_path + "/" + cacert_hash + ".0"`: points to the CA certificate chain (/etc/pki/tls/certs/\<_hostname_\>-bundle.crt for RHEL), cacert_hash is the X509 hash of the CA certificate file.
 Additionally the key file (/etc/pki/tls/private/\<_fqdn_\>.key) is copied to `node.ca_openldap.tls.key_file`.

 ### PPolicy attributes
 * `node.ca_openldap.ppolicy_default_config_dn` - DN where the default ppolicy configuration is stored, relatively to the `node.ca_openldap.basedn` (default: `"cn=passwordDefault,ou=policies"`).
-* node.ca\_openldap.ppolicy\_default\_config - Default ppolicy configuration, supported attributes are defined by section "Object Class Attributes" in slapo-ppolicy(5) (check default value in `attributes/default.rb`)
+* `node.ca\_openldap.ppolicy\_default\_config` - Default ppolicy configuration, supported attributes are defined by section "Object Class Attributes" in slapo-ppolicy(5) (check default value in `attributes/default.rb`)

 ### Schema attributes